Lemon Pasta

 It’s a perfect weeknight pasta for spring and summer, and it’s easy to take it to the next level by adding a few delicious extras.
 Here are some ideas:

 • Add protein.
-Grilled chicken, shredded ham, shrimp, and pan-fried or smoked salmon are all great options if you’re not vegetarian.
+Grilled chicken, shredded ham, shrimp, and pan-fried or smoked salmon are all great options if you’re not a vegetarian.

 Serving suggestions